Guangzhou Yuadon Electric Co., Ltd.

 If you would like to leave us a comment please go to contact us

 All over the world, there are different types of electrical wall outlets.
-A power adapter will let you plug your device into an electrical socket that is different from the type used in your home country.
-These international travel adapters do not convert electricity, they simply allow your device’s plug to fit into the foreign outlet.
+A power supply adapter will let you plug your device into an electrical socket that is different from the type used in your home country.
+These international electrical adapters like schuko plug adapter do not convert electricity, they simply allow your device's plug to fit into the foreign outlet.

 Here are some of the more common types of electrical outlets:

 Travel Smart by Conair offers a complete array of foreign power socket adapters in single and multiple configurations, some with USB ports and safeguards such as surge protection.
 Currently, there are 15 different types of electrical outlets in use around the world today, each identified by a letter of the alphabet, A through O.

 The world runs on two different types of electricity or voltage ratings: 110/125V or 220/240V.
 The U.S. and Canada run on 110/125V.
 Most of the other countries around the world use 220/240V.
 A travel converter or travel transformer changes the voltage coming out of the wall outlet to match the voltage of your appliance.

 Travel power converters and transformers increase or decrease the voltage that reaches your device making it safe to use your electronics and personal-care appliances abroad.
 If it's too much, your equipment may overheat and burn out.
 If it's too little, you won't get the performance you expect and it might cause damage to the motor, fan or heating unit.